 We must try to understand this and strive to avoid it in our own practice of leadership, as well as be able to recognize it when we find ourselves following someone who holds similar traits or behaves in similar ways to the examples within the book.

 The idea of putting leadership into context can be daunting.
 The need for continual compare and contrast analysis of leadership traits and flaws will become obvious after reading Bad Leadership.
 Your continual study of leadership will become a valuable tool in your leadership belt after coming to this realization.
-Bad Leadership is in many ways a stark contrast to the Hartwick Classic Leadership Cases which provides a snapshot of several leaders.
-The point here merely echoes Kellerman’s as she eluded to the idea that one must know and understand the dark side, as well as the lighter side to better, prepare you for the leaders you may follow, as well as see in yourself the kind of leader you may already be or maybe turning into.
+Bad Leadership is in many ways a stark contrast to the Hartwick Classic Leadership Cases, which provides a snapshot of several leaders.
+The point here merely echoes Kellerman’s as she eluded to the idea that one must know and understand the dark side, as well as the lighter side, to better prepare you for the leaders you may follow, as well as see in yourself the kind of leader you may already be or maybe turning into.

-Of course, the answers to these questions are “no”.
-We must study even the evilest of men to better understand avoidance, prevention, correction, and recovery.
-Kellerman simply highlights these leaders less admirable qualities in an effort to examine the contrast of what good leadership is.
+Of course, the answers to these questions are “no.” We must study even the evilest of men better to understand avoidance, prevention, correction, and recovery.
+Kellerman simply highlights these leaders’ less admirable qualities in an effort to examine the contrast of what good leadership is.

 It must be said that even though an evil man does evil things, it does not mean they are incapable of doing certain things absolutely right.
 Kellerman does not exclude the good attributes or accomplishments of the exampled leaders.
 She does a great job of explaining how these leaders came to power and why the people continued to follow.
 A great example of this would be in the evaluation of Vincent Cianci Jr. Kellerman shows the repeated legal challenges and ethical misgivings of Cianci Jr as well as the continued re-election of the man into the position of Mayor.
 She also provided insight into the growing popularity regardless of the felony convictions.
 The explanation was based on his looks, his charming character, and the fact the town was growing and cleaning up.
 Perhaps it is best described as a perception of value.
 In the end, he kept his followers happy.

 Examples such as this are vital when understanding perceptions of leadership.
 Leadership comes in many packages.
-Kellerman presents roughly thirty examples of decent leadership gone bad with the general conclusion that sometimes, it can be the snake oil in a pretty bottle, or the promise of prosperity when there is no prosperity to be had or an adjustment of perception or expectation of the ethical standards.
-Bad Leadership inadvertently also presents the contrasting idea that perhaps sometimes leadership can also be a bar of gold covered in mud and scratches.
+Kellerman presents roughly thirty examples of decent leadership gone bad with the general conclusion that sometimes, it can be the snake oil in a pretty bottle, the promise of prosperity when there is no prosperity to be had, or an adjustment of perception or expectation of the ethical standards.
+Bad Leadership inadvertently also presents the contrasting idea that sometimes leadership can be a bar of gold covered in mud and scratches.

-Bad Leadership does not come out to say that all leaders are “bad”.
-However, having opened up the book with the idea that all people are not naturally or inheritably “good”, we must understand that all leaders are people.
+Bad Leadership does not come out to say that all leaders are “bad.”
+However, having opened up the book with the idea that all people are not naturally or inheritably “good,” we must understand that all leaders are people.
 If this is true, then one can only conclude that all leaders are not necessarily good.
 This presents a plethora of ideas when considering the theoretical issues and topics for further discussion.
 The irony is that Kellerman presents leaders such as John Adams and Jack Welch as good leaders.
 Can these ideas be debated?
 Does this allude to a lack of research on the part of Kellerman?

 It is safe to imagine that Kellerman had done her research before making such a claim.
-Perhaps her statements are nothing more than an example to the contrast.
-The point is not to insinuate that she had not researched, but rather to point out that even the best of leaders can be critically analyzed and placed into the categories Kellerman presented.
+Perhaps her statements are nothing more than an example of the contrast.
+The point is not to insinuate that she had not researched but rather to point out that even the best of leaders can be critically analyzed and placed into the categories Kellerman presented.
 To address this point, we must examine her examples.

-Welch is not immune either.
+Welch is not immune, either.
 In fact, research indicates that there was a high level of controversy surrounding Welch and his business practices.
-Barry Ritholtz, an equities analyst named one of 2010’s “15 Most Important Economic Journalists” by The Daily Beast has written several position papers on the subject.
+Barry Ritholtz, an equities analyst, named one of 2010’s “15 Most Important Economic Journalists” by The Daily Beast, has written several position papers on the subject.
 They are not exactly flattering.

 Ritholtz says (in reference to Welch) that “He became CEO of General Electric in 1981, just before an 18 year bull market in big cap stocks began. he left in 2001, just as the market implosion was getting rolling.
 GE’s revenues grew 385% under his watch, but the company’s market cap grew 4000%.
 How did that happen?
 GE increased earnings over the years, and with stunning regularity, managed a quarterly profit beat.
 Indeed, it was too regular: After the 2000 crash, we learned of earnings manipulation and accounting shenanigans.
-The criticism was GE Capital acted as an opaque leveraged hedge fund that always be counted on to help GE beat by a penny.
-(GE eventually had to settle accounting fraud charges with the SEC).”
-(Ritholtz, 2012) Ritholtz also provides detailed charts and figures to support his claims as well as comparisons to Welch’s predecessors for clarification.
-If these allegations are true, that would easily put Welch under headings such as “Corrupt” or “Callous”, at the very least.
+The criticism was GE Capital acted as an opaque leveraged hedge fund that always be counted on to help GE beat by a penny (GE eventually had to settle accounting fraud charges with the SEC) (Ritholtz, 2012).”
+Ritholtz also provides detailed charts and figures to support his claims as well as comparisons to Welch’s predecessors for clarification.
+If these allegations are true, that would easily put Welch under headings such as “Corrupt” or “Callous,” at the very least.
 Does even the allegation make Welch a bad leader?
 Does it tarnish the name?
 Will history give him a pass?

 Bill Clinton is often revered in many circles due to the misunderstanding that he put the US in the black economically speaking.
-While entirely inaccurate, and largely due to the manipulation and change of tracking information, he continues to be looked at as a good leader.
-(Weisenthal, 2012) (Moore, 1998) His administration was riddled with black marks to include impeachment and numerous opportunities to seize or kill Bin Laden that were all rejected by Clinton himself.
-(Crumpton, 2012) (Lt.
-Col. Patterson, 2003) Yet, he remains a favorite.
-In fact, sixty-nine percent of Americans in a recent Gallup poll rated him favorably.
-(Saad, 2012)
+While entirely inaccurate and largely due to the manipulation and change of tracking information, he continues to be looked at as a good leader (Weisenthal, 2012, Moore, 1998).
+His administration was riddled with black marks to include impeachment and numerous opportunities to seize or kill Bin Laden that were all rejected by Clinton himself (Crumpton, 2012, Lt.
+Col. Patterson, 2003).
+Yet, he remains a favorite.
+In fact, sixty-nine percent of Americans in a recent Gallup poll rated him favorably (Saad, 2012).

 My Personal Reaction

-Kellerman gave me the idea that perhaps there is no such thing as a “good leader” or a “perfect leader”.
+Kellerman gave me the idea that perhaps there is no such thing as a “good leader” or a “perfect leader.”
 Instead, perhaps there are only “not so bad” leaders or “decent” leaders.
 Maybe there are just varying degrees of leadership and ideas to both follow and avoid.

 Kellerman also helps demonstrate the importance of recognizing bad leadership as critical if we are ever to recognize a decent leader.
 For instance, George Washington is a renowned leader the world over.
 He was a leader that multiple sides of the conflict could recognize as powerful.
 However, George Washington supported the Federalists while claiming to be neutral on numerous occasions.
 He was also a plantation owner and owned 277 slaves in his own right or by marriage while fighting for basic human rights at the same time.
-Sure, his will provided for freeing his slaves upon the death of Martha, and he privately expressed strong support for the gradual abolition of slavery, but he refused to free his slaves during his lifetime.
-(MountVernon, 2013) Was George a good leader?
+Sure, his will provided for freeing his slaves upon the death of Martha, and he privately expressed strong support for the gradual abolition of slavery, but he refused to free his slaves during his lifetime (MountVernon, 2013).
+Was George a good leader?
 In comparison to Hitler, absolutely.
 Yet, we still see flaws in the general makeup of the ideology that drove him.
 Perhaps this is just the human factor at play.

-Personally, I believe we should take Bad Leadership as a list of general character flaws that need to be recognized and evaluated within ourselves.
+Let’s take Bad Leadership as a list of general character flaws that need to be recognized and evaluated within ourselves.
 We need to ensure that we have the ability, knowledge, or skill to make the right decisions; we need to be flexible and have self-control and compassion.
 We need to be honest and law-abiding leaders, have an open mind when it comes to others and their beliefs, and finally, we need to ensure that our actions can be interpreted as morally sound.

 Though as stated before, this book is not entirely about self-reflection.
-As we must look inside ourselves and strive for excellence, we should also look upon those leaders we would choose to follow to ensure that they too strive for the same things because as Kellerman points out, followers are responsible in great part for the harms dished out by their leaders.
+As we must look inside ourselves and strive for excellence, we should also look upon those leaders we would choose to follow to ensure that they, too, strive for the same things because, as Kellerman points out, followers are responsible in great part for the harms dished out by their leaders.

 It is hard not to imagine change occurring when addressing our own flaws.
 Are there times when we are any one of the seven headings presented in the text?
 I am sure there are.
-However, being the critic that I am of leadership within corporations and government in general, I do try hard to alter behaviors that would reflect upon me or my family in a negative light.
-I believe our biggest challenge is being flexible and it would be safe to say that this is an area we should monitor constantly.
+However, being the critic that I am of leadership within corporations and government in general, I do try hard to alter behaviors that would reflect upon my family or me in a negative light.
+I believe our biggest challenge is being flexible, and it would be safe to say that this is an area we should monitor constantly.
 It takes practice, but I know that I am much more flexible than I used to be for having done so.

-Bad Leadership was hands down, one of the better books I have read on leadership thus far.
+Bad Leadership was, hands down, one of the better books I have read on leadership thus far.
 It was innovative, entertaining, thought-provoking, insightful, and full of lessons with clear and concise examples that allow an evaluative eye.
 One would be hard-pressed to ask for much more.

 Interested in leadership books?
 You might like my article titled, “30 Great Leadership Books for Leadership Pros.”